-Utility infrastructure will be provided on the T46 Cruise Facility site with the expectation that it service the T46 Cruise Terminal Building, other structures, and cruise vessels.
+The Port will provide utility infrastructure on the T46 Cruise Facility site with the expectation that it services the T46 Cruise Terminal Building, other structures, and cruise vessels.
 It includes power supply, water supply, communication infrastructure, natural gas supply, and sewer.
 Utilities to the T46 Cruise Facility will typically be separate from the NWSA cargo portion of T46.